danyuchn/GMAT-score-report-analysis/README.md

 * An interactive tool to map GMAT scale scores to percentiles and estimate total scores.
 * An Item Response Theory (IRT)-based simulation tool to track ability (theta) estimates and analyze question difficulty.
 * An Excel VBA macro to annotate score reports with detailed insights for educational analysis.
+* A structured Standard Operating Procedure (SOP) for detailed score report analysis, outlining steps from data cleaning to personalized practice suggestions.

 ## Key Features